Lillian Feickert: New Jersey State Republican Party

 In 1920, the New Jersey State Republican Party recognized Feickert's achievements and named her vice-chairman of the New Jersey Republican State Committee.
 With this position, Feickert was assigned the job of organizing the Republican women in New Jersey.
 At the same time, she was also appointed treasurer of the New Jersey League of Women Voters, a position she left approximately a year later due to a difference of opinion regarding the direction the organization was headed.
 With more time on her hands, Lillian began focusing her attention on the New Jersey Women's Republican Club, of which she was president.
 Financial backing from the Republican organization allowed membership to reach up to 100,000 members.

 As a firm supporter of Prohibition and insistent women's rights activist, the Republican party cut off funding to the NJWRC and failed to re-elect Feickert as vice-chairman of the New Jersey Republican State Committee in 1925.
 The New Jersey Women's Republican Club slowly began to fall apart and was eventually replaced by the Women's State Republican Club of New Jersey in 1929.
 Feickert unsuccessfully ran for the United States Senate in 1928 as a pro-Prohibition candidate.
+She received 26,029 votes out of 574,294 cast in the Republican primary, being defeated by the eventual winner of the general election, banker Hamilton F. Kean.

-Upon her failed attempt at Senate and the defeat of Prohibition, she stepped away from politics.
+After her failed attempt at Senate and the defeat of Prohibition, Feickert stepped away from politics.
 Having divorced her husband in 1925, her remaining years were spent working on her home, reading, and traveling.
 She died of a cerebral hemorrhage at Saint Vincent's Hospital in New York City on January 21, 1945.